hypercoregz/connect_resnet/readme.md

 # connect_resnet
-An one-liner for opening CUHK ResNet connection page in your browser.
+A one-liner for opening CUHK ResNet connection page in your browser.
+Works well on macOS Catalina.

 Life is short, so make it easier.